GrantS2S/website/content/help/meta/sourcemeta_flatfile_ftp_file_path.md

 ---
-title: ""
+title: "Set the path to your data file"
 name: "sourcemeta_flatfile"
 key: "ftp_file_path"
 description: "File to download, include full path from root"
-user_friendly_description: ""
+user_friendly_description: "The file we are trying to access my be nested in your FTP server. you can define the path to your file."
 default: ""
 values: []
-tags: [sourcemeta,flatfile]
+tags: [sourcemeta,flatfile,flat-file]
 type: "meta"
-process: ""
+process: "products"
 headless: true
 ---